Death Spiral

 But make no mistake, Death comes for us all.

 The next time you are face to face with the reaper, remember my experiences.
-Try to embrace everything; the crumble, the grief, the end of what you know.
+Try to embrace everything; the crumble, the grief, the end of what you have known so far.
 Understand that there’s new life on the other side, even if you can’t see it yet.
-Soon, you will be able to look back on the life you have lived so far with a new peace and understanding.
+Soon, you will be able to look back on the life you have already lived with a newfound peace and understanding.

 Is it always worth it to step through Death’s door?
 I’ll have to let you know.
 Despite all my previous brushes with Death, I’m still here on its front porch now, trembling with fear, even as I’m prepared to lift my fist, knock, and let it welcome me in.